 The best way to revive tires that have browned, is by rinsing them and cleaning using an all-purpose-cleaner or dedicated tires cleaner and a hard bristle brush, wiping with a microfiber towel, and then repeating around 5 times.

 Brown tires can be a pain, but if you follow the steps above, then you should get them looking pretty good again.
-It’s very hard to get them to look black and shiny without a tire dressing though.
+It’s very hard to get them to look black again without a tire dressing though.
 Often the browning occurs over time, so if you have new tires, make sure you look after them!

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about getting your car to look it’s best!